Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: The effective theory

-Within a given dimension D the interpolating scattering parameter for BCS-BEC crossover is $u_D =1/{a_{D} k_{F(D)}}$ where $a_D$ is the s-wave scattering length in $D$ dimensions.
+The interpolating scattering parameter for BCS-BEC crossover is $u =1/{a_{s} k_{F}}$ where $a_s$ is the s-wave scattering length.
 D=3 and D=2 dimensions show very different general behaviour.
-For D=3 there is a unitary point $u_3=0$ which separates the BCS regime ($u_3 < 0$) from the BEC regime ($u_3 > 0$).
-The deep BCS regime and deep BEC regimes are $ -u_3\gg 1$ and $ u_3\gg 1$ respectively.
-In D=2 dimensions $u_2 > 0$ always and the deep BCS regime is $u_2\ll 1$ whereas the deep BEC regime is $u_2 \gg 1$ as before.
+For D=3 there is a unitary point $u = 0$ which separates the BCS regime ($u < 0$) from the BEC regime ($u > 0$).
+The deep BCS regime and deep BEC regimes are $ -u\gg 1$ and $ u\gg 1$ respectively.
+In D=2 dimensions $u > 0$ always and the deep BCS regime is $u\ll 1$ whereas the deep BEC regime is $u \gg 1$ as before.
+We are primarily interested in the deep BEC regime where there is no ambiguity.